 - The title Doomsday Device in Angelmaker by Nick Harkaway.

-- Not exactly Clock Punk but this trope is the one which seems to best fit Wynne Whiteford's semi-hard sci-fi story Lake of the Sun, where the Martians have retreated far underground due to the loss of Mars' atmosphere and now use spring powered cars and boats which are wound from waterfalls along an underground river.
+- It's not exactly Clockpunk, but this genre descriptor is the one which seems the best fit for Wynne Whiteford's semi-hard sci-fi story Lake of the Sun, where the Martians have retreated far underground due to the loss of Mars' atmosphere and now use spring powered cars and boats which are wound from waterfalls along an underground river.
 The rewinding seems to take an improbably short time even though the master springs at the waterfalls are supposed to be immensely powerful.

-- The clockwork maintenance droids in the Doctor Who episode "The Girl In The Fireplace".
-Unlike most these are from the 51st century appearing to be meant to repair a spaceship without the need for conventional power sources.
+- There are clockwork maintenance droids in the episode "The Girl in the Fireplace".
+Unlike most such things, these are from the 51st century, appearing to be meant to repair a spaceship without the need for conventional power sources.

-- More generally, the Time Lords are replete with clock motifs, from the gear-shaped hats to their writing system, which is full of circles and looks like some sort of seasonal chart.
+- More generally, the Time Lords seem fond of clock motifs, from the gear-shaped hats to their writing system, which is full of circles and looks like some sort of seasonal chart.

 - The Star Trek: Voyager episode "Concerning Flight" features a hologram of Leonardo da Vinci equipped with the space-age technology to realize his designs.
 A few other Voyager episodes feature his creations as well.